bekkaramohamed/Movies_Chatbot/README.md

-💻 Installation :
-* Clone this repository by using git clone https://github.com/YOUR-USERNAME/https://github.com/bekkaramohamed/Movies_Chatbot
-* Run pip install -r requirements.txt
-* Run python app.py

-💡 App functionality
-* You can choose to upload a file from the folder 'image_a_detectee', and you will get the output in the file 'image_detectee'
-* You can choose to run in live streaming with your webcam to detect real time waste

 🎯 INTRODUCTION :
 The goal of this project is to create a conversational system that can recommend movies based on a reference film or a description provided by the user.